-Abu Dhabi Polytechnic currently offers accredited Diploma and Higher Diploma programs that were developed with industrial partners and therefore tailor-made to meet industrial needs.
-AD Poly intends to offer Applied Bachelor degree programs to qualified students who are interested in pursuing further academic studies.
-AD Poly's programs thoroughly integrate knowledge and practical skills through balanced delivery of instructional material at IAT and on-the-job training by industrial training providers appropriate for each discipline.
-In addition to academic studies, AD Poly students receive on-the-job training leading to industrial job qualification certificates.
+Abu Dhabi Polytechnic currently offers accredited Diploma and Higher Diploma programmes that were developed with industrial partners and therefore tailor-made to meet industrial needs.
+Abu Dhabi Polytechnic intends to offer Applied Bachelor degree programmes to qualified students who are interested in pursuing further academic studies.
+Abu Dhabi Polytechnic's programmes thoroughly integrate knowledge and practical skills through balanced delivery of instructional material at IAT and on-the-job training by industrial training providers appropriate for each discipline.
+In addition to academic studies, Abu Dhabi Polytechnic students receive on-the-job training leading to industrial job qualification certificates.

-Graduates of the intended educational programs must meet the expectations of industrial standards and be able to perform immediately at graduation.
-Given the limited population of domestic industrial manpower in the UAE, the programs are designed for students who are not general seekers of degrees but aim to be employees of the targeted industries.
-Furthermore, industrial representatives and government agencies have to be involved in the development process as well as sponsoring the programs.
+Graduates of the intended educational programmes must meet the expectations of industrial standards and be able to perform immediately at graduation.
+Given the limited population of domestic industrial manpower in the UAE, the programmes are designed for students who are not general seekers of degrees but aim to be employees of the targeted industries.
+Furthermore, industrial representatives and government agencies have to be involved in the development process as well as sponsoring the programmes.

-The Higher/Advanced Diploma and Applied Bachelor programs are three- or four-year quarter-based programs, where all the quarters including the fourth quarter are compulsory.
+The Higher/Advanced Diploma and Applied Bachelor programmes are three- or four-year quarter-based programmes, where all the quarters including the fourth quarter are compulsory.
 Each quarter is composed of 10 instructional weeks and one exams week.
 Quarters are separated by one-week breaks.
-Figure 1 illustrates the typical structure of the three-year program for the Higher/Advance Diploma and four-year program for the Applied Bachelor program.
+Figure 1 illustrates the typical structure of the three-year programme for the Higher/Advance Diploma and four-year programme for the Applied Bachelor programme.